wordlewarriors/normal-door-opening/content/index.md

 ---
-title: Welcome to Quartz
+title: Normal Door Opening Force Notes
 ---

-This is a blank Quartz installation.
+This is the notes for the Normal Door Opening Force DnD group.

+Hosted on Github Pages, built from Obsidian notes
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See [here](https://notes.nicolevanderhoeven.com/How+to+publish+Obsidian+notes+with+Quartz+on+GitHub+Pages#Create%20a%20note%20template%20in%20Obsidian) for how this is set up